darshanime/gofherd/README.md

 ## Gofherd

 Gofherd (`gof-herd`), is a small framework for running user defined tasks with bounded parallelism.
-It's simple interface gives you a channel to put tasks into, allows you to define a function which has "processing logic" and gives you an output chan to read results from.
+It's simple interface gives you a channel to put tasks into, allows you to define a function which has "processing logic" and gives you an output chan to read statuss from.

 Gofherd provides: